sepair/summy/README.md

 ## 📱 What It Does

-- Polls Instagram conversations every 5 seconds for new messages
+- Receives Instagram direct messages via webhooks
 - Automatically replies with a friendly message to any new message
 - Works with Instagram Business/Creator accounts
-- Uses Instagram Messaging API (not webhooks)
+- Uses Instagram Messaging API with webhook integration
+- Simple, clean frontend to view received messages

 ## 🤖 Bot Response